In this article we dispel some of the common financial myths that many Australians living overseas believe.

 Myth 2 : I will lose my CGT exemption on our family home if I rent it out while living overseas

 Whilst, generally if you rent your properties in Australia, then the property will attract capital gains tax (CGT) when you sell it, there is an exemption for your primary residence.
 When renting out your primary residence, you may elect it to continue to be your primary residence for CGT purposes for up to six years after you move out of the house (as long as you do not nominate an alternative primary residence for that period).
 What this means is that any additional capital gains that you make in the first six years after moving out of your house may not be subject to capital gains tax.
 (Update – The Australian Federal Government announced changes to CGT exemption rules in the 2017 Budget.
-This may impact Australian expats, and we will update this article when we have more details.
-For the latest on the 2017 budget and how it impacts Australian expats, click here).
+These changes will mean that if you sell your primary residence you may lose the CGT exemption if you sell it while living overseas.
+There is some grandfathering of these changes until mid 2019.
+For more information on CGT exemption on your primary residence residence click here.

 Myth 3 : I need to sell all my assets in Australia to be considered a non-resident for Australian tax purposes.